 Payment gateway provider: A company that provides code and/or software for an Ecommerce site to enable it to transfer information from its shopping cart to the acquiring bank, and on through the rest of the credit card transaction.
 See also payment gateway.

 PCI Compliance: PCI rules prohibit the storage of cardholder information.
 All merchants and service providers that store, process, or transmit cardholder data are required to comply with PCI DSS.
 Compliance is not optional.
 Even the smallest businesses are required to complete an annual self-assessment form, implementing the 12 basic PCI requirements.

 Personal Identification Number (PIN): A four-to-twelve character secret code that allows an issuer to positively authenticate the cardholder for the purpose of approving an ATM or terminal transaction occurring at a point-of-interaction device.

-Purchasing card/Corporate card: Designed to help companies maintain control of purchases while reducing the administrative cost associated with authorizing, tracking, paying, and reconciling those purchases.
+Purchasing card/Corporate card: Designed to help companies maintain control of purchases whilst reducing the administrative cost associated with authorising, tracking, paying, and reconciling those purchases.

 Real-time processing: Having your customer’s credit card information validated and processed for you automatically.
 The credit card will be charged and the money will be deposited into your bank account all automatically.
 This is perfect for an internet-based business.

 Receipt: A hardcopy document representing a transaction that took place at the point of sale, with a description that usually includes: date, merchant name/location, primary account number, amount and reference number.